 On the left is where you’ll enter the cave, and on the right is where you will emerge some 30 minutes later.

 I wouldn’t say the journey was terrifying the first time around, but anticipating the unknown does get the adrenaline pumping a bit.

-If you’re thinking of doing the trip yourself, here’s a summary of how it all goes down
+If you’re thinking of doing the trip yourself, here’s a composite summary of our experiences:

-First, you follow your guide down a set of steps and cross the river via a small wooden bridge.
+First, you’ll follow your guide down a set of steps and cross the river via a small wooden bridge.

-Next, you are led down a sandy/rocky path into the mouth of the cave where you wade over to your long tail motorboat — a long, sleek dugout-looking thing with a mammoth automobile-sized engine mounted on back.
+Next, your guide will lead you down a sandy/rocky path into the mouth of the cave where you’ll wade over to your long tail motorboat—a long, sleek dugout-looking thing with a mammoth automobile-sized engine mounted on back.

 Finally, the real fun begins as your driver takes you speeding down the underground river in near total darkness.

-Deeper into the cave, as your eyes adjust, you begin to realize what it is you’re actually in for as you stare into the abyss hundreds of meters into the distance.
+Deeper into the cave, as your eyes adjust, you’ll begin to realize what it is you’re actually in for as you stare into the abyss hundreds of meters into the distance.

 The air outside the cave is hot and humid, but it can get quite chilly on the inside.
 In addition to providing security, our life vests also provided a level of warmth, which was especially welcome at top speed.

 There’s no doubt, these narrow wooden boats have got some power behind them!